-The protest Chris staged on his 35th birthday, however, made headlines both nationally and internationally.
-For those who want to know what it’s like inside an Enbridge pipeline, and why that action may be one of the most important and monumental moments in the history of the environmental movement, read “Inside the Pipeline,” the second part of this important series on Chris Wahmhoff and the MI environmental movement.
+The protest Chris Wahmhoff staged on his 35th birthday, however, made headlines both nationally and internationally.
+For those who want to know what it’s like inside an Enbridge pipeline, and why that action may be one of the most important and monumental moments in the history of the environmental movement, read “Michigan Tar Sands Protester Skates Enbridge Pipeline (Part 2 of 2),” the second part of this important story about Chris Wahmhoff and the MI environmental movement.

 - Michigan Tar Sands Protester Skates Enbridge Pipeline (Part 2 of 2).

 - Enbridge Pipeline Skater Runs For US Senate, Takes On Fossil Fuels Industry